- Comprehensive and continual assessment of needs

 - Experienced, dedicated clinicians

 The Center uses a comprehensive assessment as the foundation for each person’s unique treatment plan, which is designed to reduce the symptoms of autism.
 Treatment focuses on communication, interaction, change and transitions, behaviors and responses, social competencies and sensory processing.
-Our staff Psychiatrists, Speech Therapist, and Occupational Therapists are fully integrated into treatment programs.

 The Center measures progress through objective and continual observation and assessment.
 Through treatment, the Center’s experienced therapists teach individuals how to build relationships with significant people in their life, and learn skills that will help them succeed.